MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_qos_parameters.md

 ### -field PriorityAssignmentTable

-An array of <b>UCHAR</b> elements that specifies an IEEE 802.1p priority level for each traffic class.
+An array of <b>UCHAR</b> elements where each element represents the traffic class associated with an IEEE 802.1p priority level.
 The <b>PriorityAssignmentTable</b> array is indexed  by the  802.1p priority level (0–7).

 Each element contains the traffic class identifier.
 This identifier is the index of the <a href="/windows-hardware/drivers/ddi/ntddndis/ns-ntddndis-_ndis_qos_classification_element">NDIS_QOS_CLASSIFICATION_ELEMENT</a> structure for the traffic class within the classification array.